yuchenlichuck/yuchenlichuck.github.io/content/authors/admin/_index.md

     url: https://mbzuai.ac.ae/

 # Short bio (displayed in user profile at end of posts)
-bio: I join the Vision-Cair@KAUST as a MS student in 2020 Fall, under the supervision of Prof. Mohamed Elhoseiny.
+bio: I join Vision-Cair@KAUST as a MS student in 2020 Fall, under the supervision of Prof. Mohamed Elhoseiny.

 # Interests to show in About widget
 interests: